 Sometimes after an account is closed, we receive a deposit for credit to the account or a check or other item for payment from the account.
-If this happens, we may at our option and without any liability to you: either return the deposit, check or other item; or we may reopen the account and accept the deposit, check or other item for you, even if this overdraws your account.
+If this happens, we may at our option either return the deposit, check or other item; or we may reopen the account and accept the deposit, check or other item for you, even if this overdraws your account.